 - Brownie Bites

-Bring a saucepan with about 2 inches of water up to a boil on the stovetop.
+- Bring a saucepan with about 2 inches of water up to a low boil on the stovetop.

-Remove from heat and portion into individual ramekins or bowls.
+- Remove from heat and pour into serving bowl or individual ramekins.
 Serve immediately with dippers of your choice.